janakmshah/microfeatures-guidelines/README.md

 uFeatures is an architectural approach to structure iOS applications to enable scalability, optimizing build and testing cycles, and ensuring good practices in your team.
 Its core idea is to build your apps by building independent features that are interconnected using clear and concise APIS.

-This manifesto introduces the principles of the architecture, helping you identify and organize your application features in different layers.
+This guidelines introduces the principles of the architecture, helping you identify and organize your application features in different layers.
 It also introduces tips, tools and advices if you decide for this architecture.

 > The name uFeatures *(Microfeatures)* comes from the Microservices architecture, where different "backend features" run as different services with defined APIS to enable communication between them.